Founder, HobbleJog Foundation, Inc.

-Carrie Root is a consultant in operational efficiency, project management, and leader development, as well as a Team Lead with Economic Gardening and System for Integrated Growth (SIG), both with the Edward Lowe Foundation.
+Carrie Root is owner of Noomis Project Managment.
+Carrie is a consultant in operational efficiency, project management, and leader development, as well as a Team Lead with Economic Gardening and System for Integrated Growth (SIG), both with the Edward Lowe Foundation.
 With a BS in Clinical Psychology and a Master’s in Forensic Science, her central focus has been on people analysis and systems improvement.

 The analytical skills she utilized in the field of forensics have been invaluable in her management consulting career.
 Understanding how people and systems work together is a puzzle that Carrie is not only skillful at putting together, but is able to teach others, as well.